Cleveland Browns Logo Evolution

 The Modern Cleveland Browns Logo Design

-The current Cleveland Browns logo, introduced in 2015, is the unmistakable burnt-orange football helmet with a brown facemask and twin white stripes flanked by brown—an evolution of the team’s longstanding aesthetic.
+The current Cleveland Browns logo, introduced in 2015 as part of a full Nike uniform redesign, is the unmistakable burnt-orange football helmet with a brown facemask and twin white stripes flanked by brown, an evolution of the team's longstanding aesthetic.

 1. Burnt-Orange Shell – A richer, matte orange chosen to reflect the passion of the Dawg Pound and the city's resilience.